-Triple R Broadcasters Ltd ("RRR") is sensitive to the concerns that you, our customers, may have with the confidentiality and handling of your personal information.
+Triple R Broadcasters Ltd (Triple R) is sensitive to the concerns that you, our customers, may have with the confidentiality and handling of your personal information.
 We take your privacy very seriously.

 Therefore, we ask that you take the time to read this document which sets out how we handle, maintain and secure your personal information.